levette879-cmyk/component-container-template/README.md

    }
    ```

-5. Make sure docker daemon is running: Supernova will use docker to create a push a Docker image containing a snapshot of the project, including the dependencies.
+5. **Make sure docker daemon is running**: Supernova will use docker to create a push a Docker image containing a snapshot of the project, including the dependencies.

 ### Package validation